Minimizing Residuals in ODE Integration Using Optimal Control

 For the purposes of this paper, we ignore this concern.
 In a future paper we examine optimal residuals for higher-order equation systems.
-Interestingly, the issue of the numerical difference between solving an ODE rewritten as a first order system versus solving it in its original higher-order formulation is discussed only, so far as we know, in the classic text~\cite{AscMatRus1995} and nowhere else in the literature; but we leave it for now.
+Interestingly, the issue of the numerical difference between solving an ODE rewritten as a first order system versus solving it in its original higher-order formulation is discussed only, so far as we know, in Section 11.1 of the classic text~\cite{AscMatRus1995} and nowhere else in the literature; but we leave it for now.

 The problem of our interest can be viewed as a problem of interpolation, that is, the problem of finding (in some sense) the ``best solution curve'' that passes through the nodes in the numerical skeleton computed by some ODE solver.
 Most modern codes choose to use \textsl{polynomial} approximations valid between the nodes of the skeleton, which are designed to be ``asymptotically correct,'' in the limit as the stepsize $h$ goes to zero.
 Typically we would want the approximation to an $O(h^p)$ accurate numerical solution to \textsl{also} be $O(h^p)$ accurate, for ``small enough'' $h$.